abpframework/abp/docs/en/Community-Articles/2024-04-19-using-blob-storage-with-abp/post.md

 - Backup and Recovery Challenges: Storing blob data in a database can make backup and recovery difficult.
 The large size of blob data can make backup and recovery time-consuming and data recovery difficult.

-## Information about Blob Storage entagrations
+## Other Blob Storage Providers

+ABP Framework provides some other [pre-built storage providers](https://docs.abp.io/en/abp/latest/Blob-Storing#blob-storage-providers) besides the [Database Provider](https://docs.abp.io/en/abp/latest/Blob-Storing-Database) shown in this article:

 - Azure Blob Storage: A cloud storage service offered on the Microsoft Azure platform.
 It is used to store and access large amounts of data.
 It supports various data types such as files, images, videos and provides high scalability.
 To learn more about [Azure Blob Storage](https://docs.abp.io/en/abp/latest/Blob-Storing-Azure), visit the Azure Blob Storage page.